A topic from the subject of Biochemistry in Chemistry.

 • Signal transduction is the process by which cells receive, interpret, and respond to various stimuli.

-• Biochemical pathways are the sequence of chemical reactions that occur within cells, facilitating important biological processes.
+• Biochemical pathways are sequences of chemical reactions occurring within cells, facilitating essential biological processes.

-• Signal transduction pathways involve the transmission of signals from the extracellular environment to the interior of the cell.
+• Signal transduction pathways transmit signals from the extracellular environment to the cell's interior.

-• These pathways consist of specific proteins (receptors, kinases, and others) that bind to signaling molecules and relay the signal through a series of molecular interactions.
+• These pathways involve specific proteins (receptors, kinases, and others) that bind signaling molecules and relay the signal through a series of molecular interactions.

 • Biochemical pathways, such as the Krebs cycle and glycolysis, provide energy, synthesize molecules, and control cellular activities.